Microstressors

 Is this a perfect model?
 Dunno; for one thing we have allowed for the possibility of 50-50 “minorities” to ask one another about things; Is that reasonable?

-I have myself experienced this problem of being asked why I was there by virtue being a visible ethnic minority in a project.
-Indeed, explaining myself was tedious after a while, even though everyone who asks it is friendly and well meaning and curious; just saying the same thing too many times makes it a chore.
-At the same time, it was not the worst problem in the project.
-In fact, it was minor.
+I have myself experienced this problem of being asked why I was there by virtue of being a visible ethnic minority in a project.
+Indeed, explaining myself was tedious after a while, even though everyone who asks it is friendly and well-meaning and curious; just saying the same thing too many times makes it a chore.
+At the same time, it was not a particularly major problem.

 Listening to people talk about this, the kind of conversations that minority group members tend to experience as stressors are broader than explaining their own background.
 It is more about ambiguity and awkwardness and signals that can be misunderstood cross-culturally.